-The master schedule is the public "CHEM 600" Google calendar on the Departmental web page.
+The master schedule is the public "CHEM 600" on the Departmental web page. https://calendar.google.com/calendar/u/0/embed?src=ricechem600@gmail.com&ctz=Am erica/Chicago.
 It is recommended that students subscribe to this calendar.
-Contact Anita Walker (aawalker@rice.edu) if you are unable to link to the calendar.
+Contact Anita Walker (aawalker@rice.edu) if the student are unable to link to the calendar.